Woman doing yoga on a Sup board

 SUP yoga to meditate in the Mediterranean

 And what better than to end with meditating on the importance of the sustainable development values that blue tourism promotes.
 Imagine doing it on a paddle surf board, in the middle of the sea, or on the shore of a beach, listening only to the noise of the waves and the birds.
 There are more and more Spanish beaches where you can find classes aimed at combining yoga and/or Pilates and paddle surfing.
-'SUP yoga' It is an authentic seaside retreat experience very present on the Costa Blanca (Alicante) and the Balearic Islands, thanks to the calm nature of its turquoise blue Mediterranean waters.
+“SUP yoga” is a true seaside retreat experience, right on the Costa Blanca (Alicante) and the Balearic Islands, thanks to the calm nature of its turquoise blue Mediterranean waters.